Python Flow Control: If-else and Loop with practical examples

 This statement always executes

-In the upon example, we have maked a variable named number
+In the upon example, we have maked a variable named number.
+Look that the test condition,

 ¶if…elif…else Statement In Python